 Advance refundings for economic savings should be undertaken when a net present value savings of at least 3 percent of the refunded debt can be achieved.
-Current refundings that produce a positive net present value savings may also be considered.
+Current refundings that produce a positive net present value savings may also be considered; however current refundings seeking exemption from formal review must produce a net present value savings of at least 2 percent.
 Refundings with no savings or negative savings should not be considered unless there is a compelling public policy objective such as restructuring to eliminate restrictive bond covenants or to provide additional financial flexibility.